GerCassa/HotelMagamentApp-JAVA-REACT-/README.md

 # HotelMagamentApp-JAVA-REACT-
-Last of my CodeClan Projects.
-Basic Bookings App with a JAVA backend and JS REACT front-end.
+Bookings App with a JAVA backend and JS REACT front-end.

+This app is build with a Mongo DB database.
+The front end is mostly React for functionalty and style.

+This app can easily be adapted for multiple uses.